jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 7, 2024**_
+Reviewed the concept of multi-head attention.
+It usually performs better than single head attention.

 _**August 6, 2024**_
 Base LLM model, number of training examples influence the effectiveness of fine-tuned models.